angelal4844/sep11-freedom-project/entries/entry02.md

 * Ask questions on slack if you are confused

 ### EDP
 Last blog, I was in stage 1, define the problem and stage 2, research the problem.
-I am currently in stage 2, research the problem.
-These few weeks, I was tinkering with Kaboom.js In addition, I was trying out and praticing how to use the code in code.cs50.io.
+I am now currently in stage 2, research the problem.
+Last blog, I was choosing my freedom project tool and my topic for my game.
+These few weeks, I was tinkering with Kaboom.js and trying out different code.
+In addition, I created a game to that had help me pratice how to use the different components I learned in Kaboom.js.

 ### Skills
 The skills I learned is how to learn, debugging and creativity.
 During these few weeks, one skill I learned is how to learn.
 I learned how to use `addLevel ([])`, `add ([])`, `pos()` and many more.
 In addition, another skill I learned is debugging.
 During these few weeks, I was trying out different codes when the code is not working and looking at the playground in Kaboom.js to see how the code works.
 The skill I also learned is creativity.
 When I was praticing and trying out the code, I thought of different ideas of what I want my game to be.